World Boxing News has uncovered further information on the only time Deontay Wilder was officially dropped in his career pre-Tyson Fury.

 WBN has now found that many links to the archive on social media have been removed or are broken.
 This had led to the possible ratification of allegations.

 Down in the second, it was reported at the time that Wilder was ‘saved by the bell.’

 Wilder was also put down for ‘longer than ten seconds.
 According to witnesses at Indio’s Fantasy Springs Casino and those who saw a video at the time of the event.

 Several of those commenting at the time pointed out that Sconiers should have been given a knockout victory.

-Taking place on the undercard of the super-featherweight headliner, Eloy Perez vs Dominic Salcido – an event staged by Golden Boy Promotions, many of the undercard fights were not televised due to agreements with the other promoter, Thompson Boxing.
+Taking place on the undercard of the super-featherweight headliner, Eloy Perez vs. Dominic Salcido – an event staged by Golden Boy Promotions, many of the undercard fights were not televised due to agreements with the other promoter, Thompson Boxing.

-But WBN can reveal that Wilder vs Sconiers was recorded inside the arena.
+But WBN can reveal that Wilder vs. Sconiers was recorded inside the arena.
 Also, that video evidence of the bout is out there somewhere.
 It does exist.

 Solo Boxeo for Mexican TV had only decided to capture the main event.
 Therefore, it falls to Fantasy Springs, GBP, or someone in the arena to explain where that four-round win has been archived.

-Eventually, the 34-year-old did what Deontay Wilder always does and got the stoppage himself.
+Eventually, the 34-year-old did what Deontay Wilder always did and got the stoppage himself.
 Wilder dropped Sconiers four times in the fight.
 So potentially, Wilder may have a copy himself, as it was a victory.

 Having question marks over what turned out to be an easy win won’t help the situation.
 Those conspiracists who continue to declare Sconiers the true winner that night will keep up the banging of their drum.